Skip to content

 0.75 / 1

-The company states that no high-risk mills are identified as of December 2020.
-Risk is assessed quarterly.
-However, the information is not externally verified.
+[Externally verified] The company states that no high-risk mills have been identified as of December 2022.
+Risk is assessed semi-annually.
+Evidence is externally verified by the Control Union.

-The company states that no high-risk mills are identified as of December 2020.
-Risk is assessed quarterly.
-However, the information is not externally verified.
+[Externally verified] The company states that no high-risk mills have been identified as of December 2022.
+Risk is assessed semi-annually.
+Evidence is externally verified by the Control Union.

-The company states that its mills are assessed quarterly for risk, defined as "related directly to any human rights, environmental, labor or community issue having arisen in the long (10+years) / short term (1 year)".
-However, the procedure for assessing this is unclear.
+The company states that its mills are assessed semi-annually and annually for risk, defined as "related directly to any human rights, environmental, labor or community issue having arisen in the long (10+years) / short term (1 year)".
+NDPE IRF reporting is completed twice per year by suppliers.

-The company states that it has no high-risk mills and that its mills are assessed quarterly for risk.
-Information is not externally verified.
+[Externally verified] The company states that it has no high-risk mills and that its mills are assessed every six months for risk.
+Evidence is externally verified by the Control Union.

 • Governance and grievances Governance and grievances